cgwire/kitsu/docs/getting-started-production/README.md

 ## Production Schedule

-As production, you can set the global schedule for your production.
+As production, you can set the global schedule as a reference for your production.

+The main purpose of this schedule is to keep track of the milestones link to your contract.

+It's your **Reference schedule**.

 On the drop-down menu choose **SCHEDULE**